nhoizey/nicolas-hoizey.com/_posts/2017/11/09-medium-is-only-an-edge-server-of-your-posse-cdn-your-blog-is-the-origin/2017-11-09-medium-is-only-an-edge-server-of-your-posse-cdn-your-own-blog-is-the-origin.md

 You really own your content, on your own (cool) URLs, and it's up to you to [make it last](https://remysharp.com/2016/12/22/cool-uris-dont-change).

 But you also syndicate it on other platform (most being centralized and closed) that might have greater reach.
-Idealy, copies of your content on these platforms should link to your canonical URLs.
+Ideally, copies of your content on these platforms should link to your canonical URLs.
 Even [Medium allows it](https://help.medium.com/hc/en-us/articles/217991468-SEO-and-duplicate-content).

 IndieWeb listed [a few ways to POSSE to popular services and social networks](https://indieweb.org/POSSE#How_To_Implement).